julianjohannesen/bulma-components/README.old.md

 # bulma-components
-This is a React component library build on Bulma
+This is a React component library built on Bulma